-From the Fields drop-down, scroll down and select the fieldset you need.
+From the All Fields list box, scroll down and select the fieldset you need.

 Tip: Long name fields are not fully displayed, and instead, have an ellipsis.
 To view the full name, hover over the specific fieldset.

 Create, and save fieldsets: